Mitchege/Sentiment_Analysis/README.md

 ### Deleting tweet not in English

 df_clean = df_clean.drop(9092, axis = 0)

 df_clean

+    Tweet	Product	Emotion
+    0	.@wesley83 I have a 3G iPhone.
+After 3 hrs twe...	iPhone	Negative emotion 1	@jessedee Know about @fludapp ?
+Awesome iPad/i...	iPad or iPhone App	Positive emotion 2	@swonderlin Can not wait for #iPad 2 also.
+The...	iPad	Positive emotion 3	@sxsw I hope this year's festival isn't as cra...	iPad or iPhone App	Negative emotion 4	@sxtxstate great stuff on Fri #SXSW: Marissa M...
+Google	Positive emotion ...	...	...	...
+    9087	@mention Yup, but I don't have a third app yet...
+NaN	No emotion toward brand or product 9088	Ipad everywhere. #SXSW {link}	iPad	Positive emotion 9089	Wave, buzz...
+RT @mention We interrupt your re...
+NaN	No emotion toward brand or product 9090	Google's Zeiger, a physician never reported po...
+NaN	No emotion toward brand or product 9091	Some Verizon iPhone customers complained their...
+NaN	No emotion toward brand or product

 ### Deleting rows with "I can't tell"